Operation Flashpoint: Dragon Rising: Difficulty levels

 Operation Flashpoint: Dragon Rising has a scalable HUD.
 On easier difficulty modes extra information is provided to the players above what they can see.
 In Hardcore Mode, however, the entire HUD is stripped away and only character speech is shown on screen.

 Difficulty levels are differentiated by the visual information given to the player.
 At the easiest level, standard FPS information is given to the player about weapons, ammunition, squad health, and compass direction via a HUD.
 Additionally the location of enemies who have been spotted by the player's squad is indicated at the lowest level.
 Higher levels of difficulty remove this information until none is left on screen.
 Ammunition must be remembered as well as the health of the squad.
 Locations of enemies must be determined by listening to AI squad mates and using other visual cues like the direction they are firing.
 At high difficulties visual effects become more important, particularly at long range where smoke or dust can help to identify areas which are dangerous.
 At any difficulty level the player may be killed by a single shot.
 The highest difficulty removes the game's checkpoint system entirely, meaning death results in starting the level again.

 Unlockable missions

 In addition to its standard campaign and modes, Operation Flashpoint: Dragon Rising has seven bonus missions that can be unlocked by using codes.
-Currently, codes to unlock two missions (Encampment, Debris Field) can be obtained through the Operation Flashpoint: Dragon Rising Recruit website.
-The remaining five unlock codes were received by pre-order customers.
+Originally, codes to unlock two missions (Encampment, Debris Field) could be obtained through the Operation Flashpoint: Dragon Rising Recruit website and remaining five unlock codes were received by pre-order customers, however all seven codes are available today as of 2026.